atosconsulting/tomee-jsf12-seam22-issue/README.md

-# Issue: TomEE 7.0.2 + JSF 1.2 + Seam 2.2.2
+# Issue: TomEE 7 + JSF (Mojarra) 1.2 + Seam 2.2.2

-I experience an issue on TomEE 7.0.2 while trying to use application using JSF 1.2_12 and Seam 2.2.2.Final.
+I experience an issue on TomEE (Plus and PluME) 7.0.2 while trying to use application using JSF (Mojarra) 1.2_12 and Seam 2.2.2.Final.
 It is likely that I did something incorrectly or didn't do something what I should.

 ## There are few issues (they may be related):